ALBERTA

 Fort Kipp

-An illegal American whiskey-trading post.
+An illegal American whiskey-trading post, built by Joe Kipp and Charles Thomas.
 Located on the south side of the Oldman River, near the mouth of the Belly River.
 Taken over by the NWMP in 1874, a patrol station was later established here by 1888.

 Fort Macleod (2) (National Historic Site)